LPG Conversion MPG - LPG Fuel Economy - LPG Average Mileage

 Now the price cycle can be over 2 weeks long, exceeding the length of time you can go between fill-ups.

-One of the unheralded benefits of having a dual fuel vehicle is the extended driving range provided by having two fuel tanks.
+One of the unheralded benefits of having a dual fuel vehicle is the extended driving range provided by having two fuel tanks with LPG average mileage (LPG mileage).

-With both the petrol and LPG tanks filled, cruising ranges of 1000km or more are not unusual.
+With both the petrol and LPG tanks filled, cruising LPG average mileage (LPG mileage) ranges of 1000km or more are not unusual.

-So, unless you drive an extraordinary number of kilometres every week, you can cruise from low price point to low price point with a dual fuel car or truck, without having to refill in between.
+So, unless you drive an extraordinary number of kilometres every week, you can cruise from low price point to low price point with a dual fuel car or truck LPG average mileage (LPG mileage), without having to refill in between.

 Almost all vehicles fuelled by unleaded petrol can be converted to LPG operation at a reasonable cost.

-These dual-fuel LPG systems allow a vehicle to operate on either LPG or petrol and can frequently double a vehicle's range.
+These dual-fuel LPG systems allow a vehicle to operate on either LPG or petrol and can frequently double a vehicle's mileage range with LPG average mileage (LPG mileage) and LPG price (cost) per litre.

 The petrol tank still remains in the car and the driver can switch from gas to petrol or vice-versa.

-LPG conversion MPG is affected by many things including the efficiency of the engine, weight of the vehicle, gear ratios, average trip speed, driving style, traffic density and delays.
+LPG conversion MPG (LPG average mileage) is affected by many things including the efficiency of the engine, LPG fuel consumption, LPG price (cost) per litre, weight of the vehicle, gear ratios, average trip speed, driving style, traffic density, LPG average mileage (LPG mileage) and delays.

-The percentages of Propane and Butane in the LPG also matter, but the differences would be small.
+The percentages of Propane and Butane in the LPG also matter, but the LPG average mileage (LPG mileage) differences would be small.

-With the exception of the percentages of the gas mixture, the remaining items are the same regardless of whether you are running the vehicle with LPG or petrol.
+With the exception of the percentages of the gas mixture, the remaining LPG average mileage (LPG mileage) items are the same regardless of whether you are running the vehicle with LPG or petrol.

-Individual results may vary based on driving habits, LPG price per litre and driving conditions.
+Individual results may vary based on driving habits, LPG price per litre, LPG mileage and driving conditions.

-As explained above, each vehicle could have different fuel efficiency.
+As explained above, each vehicle could have different LPG average mileage (LPG mileage) fuel efficiency.

-In general, a car will consume about 20% more LPG, by volume.
-However, LPG price per litre is typically much cheaper.
+In general, an LPG vs petrol car will have about 20% more LPG fuel consumption (LPG average mileage), by volume.
+However, LPG price (cost) per litre is typically much cheaper.

-Assuming that the LPG price per litre is about half that of petrol, the savings still amount to about 40%.
+Assuming that the LPG price (cost) per litre is about half that of petrol, the LPG average mileage (LPG mileage) LPG fuel consumption savings still amount to about 40%.

-It is important to note that whilst mileage is expressed in miles per gallon, metric efficiency is usually measured and expressed in litres per 100 km.
+It is important to note that whilst LPG average mileage is expressed in miles per gallon, metric efficiency is usually measured and expressed in litres per 100 km (LPG mileage).

-Converting to LPG typically results in hundreds, if not thousands of dollars of savings every year, depending on your vehicle usage.
+LPG conversion MPG mileage (LPG average mileage) typically results in hundreds, if not thousands of dollars of savings every year, depending on your vehicle LPG fuel consumption usage (LPG mileage) and LPG price (cost) per litre.

-This number could be even higher if you factor in avoiding the purchase of petrol during the high priced days of the cycle.
+This LPG average mileage (LPG mileage) number could be even higher if you factor in avoiding the purchase of petrol during the high priced days of the cycle.

 Dual Fuel Conversion